MrZyr0/MyWPStarterTheme/README.md

 ## Technology Watch

-Here are some interesting sources and documentations that can help or inspire for web development (always WP oriented ??).
+Here are some interesting sources and documentations that can help or inspire for web development (WP, accessibility, compatibility, best practices, etc.).

 ### Repositories